ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/HNAB-HUD.md

 length: short

 single: no  #mark yes if an individual NO CAPS
-description: Lead the effort to modernize HUD’s housing systems, enabled by the Technology Modernization Fund.
+description: Led the effort to modernize HUD’s housing systems, enabled by the Technology Modernization Fund.
 These systems are central to how HUD manages billions of tax dollars to help ensure Americans have access to fair, affordable housing and opportunities to achieve self-sufficiency.
 #description of why there winning award, in an excel spreadsheet
 category: hud #reference list of categories
 agency: Department of Housing and Urban Development #name of agency, capitalize first letter of each name